 The Avoiding - Engulfing - Abandoning - Enmeshment Dance

-Why it’s best not to leave it up to the inner selves (inner selves) to fix relationship problems
+Why it’s best not to leave it up to the inner protector characters (inner selves) to fix relationship problems

 1. Selves that try to deal with abandonment and engulfment

 Even the best adjusted people have some issues about being too alone, too much of the time. (abandonment).
 They also have discomfort about the opposite situation that is being too close, too often (engulfment or enmeshment).
 It’s normal to have both, but it is a different matter, for people who are more deeply troubled by these issues.

 This is one of those times to remember that the selves are just not equipped to solve complex relationship problems and should you leave issues like these in their hands, you do so at your peril.
 The outcome is usually the opposite of what you wanted anyway as these examples show:

 A. Some one-above selves focus too much on the vulnerability that comes with being controlled or smothered (I can’t be myself) ....

 However, these tactics usually raise the other partner’s fear of abandonment and loss of control.
 That, in turn, increases the chance of that person’s selves acting in ways that will smother, engulf, cling or control even more.

 Each of these tactics, however, increases the feelings in the other partner of being smothered, engulfed or enmeshed which that person will equate with no longer being loved.